mercmobily/ryver/README.md

 * `postFilters`.
 * `postProcessFilters`.

 Generally speaking, you can place a filter anywhere here.
-However, some filters might need to be placed in specific posts.
+However, some filters might need to be placed in specific spots.
 For example, you want `template-liquid` to have some action only when _all_ variables have been set by other plugins.
 The only time when you are _guaranteed_ that that will have happen is at `postProcessfilters` time.

 The stages are there mainly for grouping convenience.
 You can use all of them, or only a subset depending on how you want to organise your site.
 For example, it's common to only really use three of them, and set something like this in your `_info.yaml` file: